 By Kindergarten, children will be asked to make sense of problems and persevere in solving them, along with being asked to attend to precision.

-Practice with patterns in preschool will help your children with these concepts listed above down the road.
+Pattern practice in preschool will help your children with these concepts listed above down the road.
 We can do simple pattern activities to help expose children to math concepts at home through play.